briansproule20/echo-trivia/README.md

 Authentication & Account Enhancements
 Supabase Profile Sync
 - Sync history, favorites, stats, and settings across devices.
 This will require a rework of the current hybrid storage model...
-Referral Dashboard
-- View total referrals, credit earned, and revenue stats (This can be seen on Echo, direct there)

 ## License